Hierarchy and renderer

 The Corgi Engine was created as an alternative to physics based platformers, aiming to provide a tighter gameplay, faster, and more predictable than physics.
 To do so, the engine implements its own “physics” : collision detection, movement, etc. Note that this is absolutely not a physics engine, this is not compatible with regular Unity physics, and if you’re planning on recreating Angry Birds, this will not do the trick.

 The Corgi Controller is at the heart of this system.
 It’s the basis for each character.
-Its main function is to handle collisions, and basic movement.
+Its main function is to handle collisions, gravity and air behaviour, and basic movement.
 You’ll be able to add or set forces to it, usually via Character Abilities, which will make it move.

 To handle collisions, the Corgi Controller uses raycasts, which you can see in the scene view when playing your game.
 Basically how it works is that the controller is casting small rays all around itself, like tiny lasers.
 If a horizontal laser hits something, then we’ve probably hit a wall, or a slope.
 Note that you can define the maximum degree of a slope to prevent your character from walking on too angled surfaces, within a 0 - 45° range, anything above 45° will always be considered a wall.
 If a vertical ray hits something, we’ve hit the ground or the ceiling.
 Depending on the forces being applied every single frame, and based on whether or not the raycasts hit something or not, the controller will move the object around the scene, or make it stop to prevent it from entering a wall for example.